 Your rent will be the same as it was before your tenancy was demoted.

 Your rent should always be your top financial priority, because you could lose your home if you get into rent arrears.
-If you are claiming benefits or are on a low income, you may be able to claim Housing Benefit to help with the cost.
-An adviser can check whether you are claiming everything you are entitled to and that your claim is up to date.
+If you are claiming benefits or are on a low income, you may be able to claim Housing Benefit or Universal Credit housing costs to help with the cost.

 There are rules about how and when the rent can be increased.
 Your tenancy agreement should explain the procedure.
 In most cases, you should be given at least four weeks’ written notice and your rent cannot normally be increased more than once a year unless you agree to it.